How we study

 In order to represent your interests as a student we need your vote during this year’s elections.
 Quality is a choice, so make yours.
 Choose Lijst Calimero.

 Smaller groups make for a more personal education, which focuses on the individual needs of each student.

-By implementing learning communities, small-scale education is guaranteed.
+By implementing learning communities, small-scale and interdisciplinary education can be achieved.
 Allowing students to work together on small research projects will increase their understanding of the curriculum.

-It is vital to assess how digitalisation can improve education, especially during the coronavirus pandemic.
-Physical education should be reimplemented as soon as possible, but the addition of digital facilities is still going to be beneficial.
+It is vital to assess how digitalisation can improve education, especially as we emerge the coronavirus pandemic.
+Physical education should be reimplemented as soon as possible, but the addition of digital facilities post-corna is still going to be beneficial.